Vysoká (Bruntál District): Geography

-Vysoká is situated in the Osoblažsko microregion on the border with Poland.
+Vysoká is located about 31 km north of Bruntál and 66 km northwest of Ostrava.
+It situated in the Osoblažsko microregion, on the border with Poland.
 It lies in the Zlatohorská Highlands.
-The Osoblaha flows across the territory.
-The village of Pitárne is located at the confluence of the Osoblaha with the Mušlov Creek.
+The highest point is near the top of the hill Strážnice at 493 m above sea level.
+The Osoblaha River flows across the municipality.
+The village of Pitárne is located at the confluence of the Osoblaha with the Mušlov Stream.

 History

 The first written mention of Vysoká is from 1267.

+Demographics

+Transport

+On the Czech-Polish border is the Bartultovice / Trzebina road border crossing.
+The I/57 road connects the border with Opava.

 Sights

 The landmarks of Vysoká are the Church of Saint Urban from 1767 and Church of the Virgin Mary in Pitárné from 1766.